-Let’s define what CTA is and how we can improve it and increase conversion by means of Plerdy.
+Let’s define what CTA is and how we can improve it and increase conversion using Plerdy.

 The main aim of CTA: is to help users make decisions and lead to the target action through the sales funnel.
-The more visits go through the sales funnel, the higher is the conversion.
+Therefore, the more visits go through the sales funnel, and the higher is the conversion.

-So, CTA on a website is a button, text, or image, which means its effectiveness can be analyzed by means of a website heatmap.
-Unlike other analytical tools, Plerdy allows to see causes of users’ behavior.
+So, CTA on a website is a button, text, or image, which means its effectiveness can be analyzed through a website heatmap.
+However, unlike other analytical tools, Plerdy allows seeing causes of users’ behavior.

 How to analyze CTA by means of Plerdy?

-Plerdy creates a map based on clicks on a website by means of a script.
+Plerdy creates a map based on clicks on a website using a script.
 The minimum time required for analyzing CTAs is 1 month.
 The optimal time is 3 months and more.

-It is widely practiced to make CTA as buttons, for example, “Buy”, “Compare”, etc. On the other hand, elements of navigation have a limited space, so, sometimes wider CTAs come as a text, it can be a headline, comment, etc.
+It is widely practiced to make CTA as buttons, for example, “Buy,” “Compare,” etc. On the other hand, navigation elements have limited space, so sometimes wider CTAs come as a text, it can be a headline, comment, etc.

 To check how effective a CTA is, it’s better to start with the overall statistics of pages: